angular/angular/aio/content/guide/service-worker-notifications.md

 ## Notification click handling

-The default behaviour for the `notificationclick` event, is to close the notification and notify `SwPush#notificationClicks`.
+The default behaviour for the `notificationclick` event, is to close the notification and notify `SwPush.notificationClicks`.

 This can easily be changed by adding an `onActionClick` property to the `data` object, and provide a `default` operation.